lecon20122/EmployeesAssessments/README.md

 | `src/Infrastructure/Identity` | The Identity Layer is responsible for data access, and the Implementation of Identity Authentication. |
 | `src/API` | The API Layer is responsible for the user interface, whether it's a web application, API, or another user-facing component.
 It interacts with the Application Layer to serve user requests. |

+## Vertically Sliced Architecture

+In this project, I've adopted a Vertically Sliced architecture based on the Clean Architecture principles.
+A Vertically Sliced architecture is an approach to structuring your application that emphasizes organizing code around specific features or use cases.

+ in `src/Core/Application/Features`, each feature has its own view models and DTOs, also the Commands and Queries

+The benefits of a Vertically Sliced architecture include improved maintainability, reduced coupling between unrelated features, and the ability to develop and test features independently.

 ## Packages Used

 In this project, we've used the following packages, along with their latest versions at the time of this task: